 *Time Warning.
 This dish has to sit for 2 hours in the fridge after preparing it.*

-I would like to announce that this recipe is from the bag of a Presidents Choice bag of Texas style raisin bread.
+I would like to announce that this recipe is from the bag of a Presidents Choice bag of Texas style raisin bread and I have had it for years now.
 I have it cut out, this crazy, wonky little plastic piece of floppy recipe, and am translating it for you here.